Thursday, 27 September 2012

 "Which you've already conceded are few and far between.
 Perhaps this third person thing is more about trying to establish a brand?
 The need for self-promotion has hollowed you out away from your texts and into just the commodity of your name."

-Who says marc nash is my real name?
+Who says marc nash is his real name?

 "It's the names on the spines of your books."